MRdep/Predicting-Survival-in-Cervical-Cancer-using-DCE-MRI/README.md

 7. Make a plot showing DFS risk predictions for each variable in the alternative model, adjusted for all other variables in the model.
 ## Problems/Bugs/Queries

-If you download the software and have trouble making it work, or have a query regarding the paper, please email: ben.dickie@postgrad.manchester.ac.uk
+If you download the software and have trouble making it work, or have a query regarding the paper, please email: ben.dickie@manchester.ac.uk